 Sight-seeing

 We visited the Mathematical Bridge on foot to take a few snaps – though Archie was more interested in watching punters float along the river!
-From there it’s just a five minute walk to the Corpus Clock – a beautiful albeit eery monument, and a must-see when visiting Cambridge.
-It’s awkwardly positioned on the corner of a busy road between St Catharine’s College and King’s College, so you might have to wait a few minutes to be able to get a good photo between dodging cars and pedestrians.
-Archie didn’t mind waiting as we watched the hypnotic movements of the clock!
+From there it’s just a five minute walk to the famous Corpus Clock – a beautiful albeit eery monument representing the fleeting nature of time, and a must-see when visiting Cambridge.
+It’s positioned on the corner of a busy road between St Catharine’s College and King’s College, so you might have to wait a few minutes to be able to get a good view between cars and pedestrians.
+Archie didn’t mind waiting as we watched the hypnotic movements of the clock, seeing the unsettling grasshopper atop the clock face move with every passing second.

-Over the other side of the bustling Grand Arcade shopping centre, a picturesque walk awaits at Christ’s Pieces – an oasis of calm in the middle of the city.
+Over the other side of the bustling Grand Arcade shopping centre (unfortunately not dog-friendly), a picturesque walk awaits at Christ’s Pieces – an oasis of calm in the middle of the city.
 Here the tree-lined paths form fragment-shaped grass patches, and you can enjoy a gentle stroll, meeting other dog-walkers or those just looking for a slice of calm in the middle of the city.
-Just down the road, Parker’s Piece is an equally green space, though much more open and in our opinion, less characterful.
+Just down the road, Parker’s Piece is an equally green space, though much more open.

-After a morning of sight-seeing and stomping the pavements around Cambridge, we ducked into one of our favourite restaurants – Pho.
-While it is a chain restaurant not unique to Cambridge, Pho brings back happy memories of our time spent living in Brighton, and their delicious noodle soups are the perfect Winter warmer!
+After a morning of sight-seeing around Cambridge, we ducked into one of our favourite restaurants – Pho.
+While it is a chain restaurant not unique to Cambridge, their delicious noodle soups are the perfect Winter warmer!
 The staff were so happy to greet Archie, and gave us a nice big table tucked away in the restaurant so that we and Archie had enough space without disturbing other patrons.

-There are SO many dog-friendly cafes to pop into for a lighter bite too, including any Caffe Nero, or if you’re after a more unique experience try The Old Bicycle Shop, Stem & Glory, or Hot Numbers.
-We chose the latter on Trumpington Street for a quick stop in the afternoon to warm our bones with a vanilla chai tea – we love the modern, hygge decor here and the staff are lovely!
+There are SO many dog-friendly cafes to pop into for a lighter bite too, including any Caffe Nero, or if you’d like to try out one of the many independent eateries in Cambridge head to Hot Numbers on Trumpington Street.
+We stopped in to warm up with a delicious vanilla chai tea, enjoying the respite from the Wintery cold outside, as Archie sat at our feet.
+We love the modern, cosy decor here and the staff are super friendly!

 Shopping

-As the December air turned colder and the sun dropped below the stunning architecture of the colleges, we popped into a few shops to peruse what Cambridge has to offer in the way of Christmas gifts!
-We were delighted to discover that most chain shops in the city are dog-friendly, so we could all step inside out of the cold instead of one of us shivering on the street with Archie!
+We were delighted to discover that most chain shops in Cambridge are dog-friendly, so we could all step inside out of the Winter cold.
 Mountain Warehouse, Paperchase and Oliver Bonas not only allow dogs, but all the staff welcomed us and gave Archie a treat (in return for his party trick of a sit and high five!)
-We discovered an Aladdin’s cave of treasures in Podarok, where you’ll find items from a variety of small businesses, and Archie gave a few gifts his sniff of approval.
+We discovered an Aladdin’s cave of treasures in Podarok, where you’ll find items from a variety of small businesses, and Archie gave a few items his sniff of approval.

 Back on the cobbled streets, we took a wander through the market square to explore the rows of independent businesses all offering their own unique wares.
-It’s definitely worth coming here if you’re in need of a gift or two, as although there are a few shopping centres in Cambridge, none are dog-friendly.
+It’s definitely worth asking whether a shop is dog-friendly if you’re unsure, as you’ll be surprised to discover that most are!
+Shopping along the market square is the perfect place to come if you’re out with your dog, as although there are a few shopping centres in Cambridge, none are dog-friendly.
 We passed by The Grand Arcade on our way back to the train station, beautifully decorated for Christmas.
-We were surprised to discover that the John Lewis on the corner of the centre is dog-friendly (though not in the cafe).
-Ready to call it a day, we skipped a trip inside this time and instead headed for home, where Archie had a good long snooze in front of the roaring fire after a long day of walkies around the city!
+While the centre itself does not allow dogs inside, the John Lewis on the corner of the centre is dog-friendly (though not in the cafe).
+From The Grand Arcade it’s around a 20 minute walk back to the train station, so we headed home where Archie could enjoy a long snooze in front of the fire after a long day of walkies around the city!

 Pet-friendly places to stay in Cambridge